Christopher Beaumont

-Christopher "Chris" Beaumont (born Melbourne, 1961), is an Australian still life painter, influenced by Spanish masters of the early 17th century particularly Juan Sánchez Cotán and Francisco de Zurbarán.
+Christopher Beaumont (born 1961) is an Australian still life painter.
+His paintings are in many institutional, corporate, and private collections.

-He typically works in oil paint on linen painting common vegetables or other market produce often with a dark background and modernist, post-modern elements.
-His paintings are in many institutional, corporate and private collections and he has had studios in various parts of Melbourne particularly St Kilda.

-Biography
+Early life and education

+Christopher Beaumont was born in Melbourne in 1961.

 In 1983 Beaumont studied for a MB., BS. degree from the University of Melbourne (1983).

-In 1984, he also received a diploma in Art and Design from the Prahran College of Advanced Education, taking life drawing and painting classes with Howard Arkley.
-He graduated with a BFA in Painting & Sculpture from the Victorian College of the Arts in 1987.
-Furthermore, he holds a Graduate Diploma in Multimedia Software Development from the Swinburne University of Technology.
+In 1984, he also received a diploma in art and design from the Prahran College of Advanced Education, taking life drawing and painting classes with Howard Arkley.
+He graduated with a BFA in painting & sculpture from the Victorian College of the Arts in 1987.

+He also holds a graduate diploma in multimedia software Development from the Swinburne University of Technology.

+Career

-In 1988 he participated in the large group exhibition "Site of Execution" at the Australian Centre for Contemporary Art.
-In 1989 he was a finalist in the prestigious Moet et Chandon Touring Exhibition prize, was acquired by the Margaret Stewart Endowment for the National Gallery of Victoria, joined Bruce Pollard's Pinacotheca Gallery in Richmond and travelled to Europe: Amsterdam, Athens, Taormina, Naples, Rome and Paris.
-Bruce Pollard retired a few years later and he joined the Botanical gallery directed by Sue Corlett in South Yarra.
+In 1988 Beaumont participated in the large group exhibition Site of Execution at the Australian Centre for Contemporary Art.

+In 1989 he joined Bruce Pollard's Pinacotheca Gallery in Richmond and travelled to Europe: Amsterdam, Athens, Taormina, Naples, Rome and Paris.
+Pollard retired a few years later and he joined the Botanical Gallery, directed by Sue Corlett in South Yarra.
 The gallery later became Scope gallery when it moved to Brunswick Street, Fitzroy.

+Recognition and awards

+He participates in many Australian art exhibitions, and has won multiple awards.

+In 1989 he was a finalist in the Moet et Chandon Touring Exhibition prize, acquired by the Margaret Stewart Endowment for the National Gallery of Victoria.

-In 1994 he shared the Conrad Jupiter's Gold Coast City Art Prize with Guan Wei.
+In 1994 he shared the Conrad Jupiters Art Prize with Guan Wei.
 That same year he was invited to exhibit with Eva Breuer in Woollarhra, New South Wales.